-The film manages on a small budget, to produce a quality feeling, with a small cast, and good CGI, you don’t fee like this is a cheep production, with solid acting from all involved, a true testament to what can be achieved when not rushing the plot along, but instead adopt a more slow burn approach, focusing on character development, drawing the viewer in and resulting in a bigger pay off when the supernatural events take a turn for the worst.
+The film manages on a small budget, to produce a quality feel, with a small cast, and good CGI, you don’t feel like this is a cheap production, with solid acting from all involved, a true testament to what can be achieved when not rushing the plot along, but instead adopt a more slow-burn approach, focusing on character development, drawing the viewer in and resulting in a bigger pay off when the supernatural events take a turn for the worst.

-The DVD is absolutely packed full of things to keep you entertained long after you have finished watching the feature, including the official soundtrack, full directors commentary and bonus short films, but the biggest treat is the case itself, filled with booklets and photographs, feeling like a beautifully designed piece of gothic art, wrapped up in brown paper and feathers, like something that came straight out of the movie itself, making it feel as if the packaging wasn’t just an afterthought, something that I wish more film makers would do.
+The DVD is absolutely packed full of things to keep you entertained long after you have finished watching the feature, including the official soundtrack, full directors commentary and bonus short films, but the biggest threat is the case itself, filled with booklets and photographs, feeling like a beautifully designed piece of gothic art, wrapped up in brown paper and feathers, like something that came straight out of the movie itself, making it feels as if the packaging wasn’t just an afterthought, something that I wish more filmmakers would do.